Family law is a complicated topic that even experienced family law attorneys have trouble navigating.

 2. I should hire an attorney because the other party will cheat on me.

-3. My spouse was my best friend, and it’s too late for them to be my best friend.
+3. My spouse was my best friend, and it was too late for them to be my best friend.

 4. Divorce will hurt our children.

-5. We were married for so long, we’ll never see each other again.
+5. We were married so long that we’ll never see each other again.

 6. Divorce is expensive.